Bogor: Population

 According to the national census held in May–August 2010, 949,066 people were registered in Bogor.
 The average population density was about 8,000 people per km2; it reached 12,571 persons per km2 in the centre and drops to 5,866 people per km2 in the southern part.
-Based on dukcapil website, city's population in 2022 is 1,099,422 people, giving a population density of 9,278 people per km2.
+Based on official figures from Badan Pusat Statistik, the city's population as at mid 2024 was 1,078,351 people, giving a population density of 9,681 people per km2.

 The rapid population growth in Bogor after 1960 is related to urbanization as well as the influx of workforce from other parts of the country.
 The birth rate in 2009 was 563 children per 10,000 people, with the mortality value of 272.
 During the same year, 12,709 permanent resident moved in and 3,391 people left the city.
 Men constituted 51.06% and women 48.94% of the population; 28.39% of the inhabitants were under 15 years old, 67.42% were aged 15–65 years and 3.51% – over 65 years.
 The 2005 estimate of the life expectancy was 71.8 years, which is the highest figure for West Java and one of the highest in Indonesia.

 The majority of population (93%) are Muslims with about 6% Christians.
 However, there are many Christian churches in the city, as well as Buddhist (mostly in the Chinese community) and Hindu communities.

 Since 2008, a Christian church congregation in Bogor has been embroiled in conflict with Islamic fundamentalists over the building permit for their new church.

 Ethnic groups

-According to 2000 Census, most of the population are Sundanese (76%), with the largest immigrant minorities being Betawi, Javanese, Chinese, and other, often mixed ethnicities.
+According to 2000 Census, most of the population are Sundanese (76%) as native, with the largest immigrant minorities being Betawi, Javanese, Chinese, and other, often mixed ethnicities.

 Table based on Ethnicities in the 2000 Indonesian Population Census below;

+Language

+The main language used in city of Bogor is Bogor Sundanese dialect and its use covers the entire area of city of Bogor.
+In the northern part, precisely in several sub-districts (kelurahan) within the Tanahsareal district, Sundanese and Betawi are used simultaneously and are considered a language shift area.

 Administrative districts

 Bogor City is surrounded by the Bogor Regency (kabupaten) but in itself is a separate municipality (kota), making Bogor City an enclave within Bogor Regency.
-The city is divided into six districts (kecamatan), which contain 68 low-level administrative units.
+The city is divided into six districts (kecamatan), which contain 68 urban villages (kelurahan).
+The districts are tabulated below with their populations at the 2010 and 2020 Censuses, together with the official estimates at the end of 2023.
+The table also includes the number of administrative villages (all classed as urban kelurahan) in each district, and their post codes.